Best Budget Electric Guitars for Serious Beginners

-You may have already noticed this, but I’ve purposely chosen six distinctly different styles of guitar in my recommendations above.
+All of these guitars come from the top guitar builders in the world.
+Even so, you may noticed that I’ve purposely chosen six distinctly different styles of guitar in my recommendations above.
 If you snoop around you will no doubt find other affordable instruments in each of these styles, but I feel these are your best bets.

 While of course it is true that you can use any guitar for any purpose, some of these designs excel in specific style of music.